Nine thoughts on training camp as Seahawks hold final open practice

 Eskridge, entering his third season, was one of the standouts of the offseason program, eliciting optimism he could finally reach the heights the team expected when he was drafted 56th overall in 2021.
 Instead, he was suspended by the league for the first six games of the regular season and suffered a knee injury against the Vikings and has been out since — he hasn’t been since the last two practices.

-The upshot is that a player for whom the team had such high hopes just a few months ago now seems to have a murkier future than ever.
+The upshot is that a player for whom the team had such high hopes just a few months ago now seems to have a murky future.

 7. One of the most underrated stories is the stability on the offensive line.